How I Built My Own Embedded Stripe Checkout on a Squarespace Page

 }

-Step 7: Create the thank-you page
+Step 7: Create your thank-you page

 body.append(